-Changing regulations and innovations like blockchain, cryptocurrencies, investing portals are opening access to equity investments.
-This is creating incredible opportunities to create wealth.
-Historically only accredited investors were allowed to invest in venture investment offerings, which we explain further in our investor section.
+Changing regulations and innovations in financial technologies are opening access to new forms of investments.
+Investing portals are offering new forms of access to securities like equity, cryptocurrencies, debt, and more.
+This has created opportunities to generate wealth that was historically only open to accredited investors.
+We explain this further in our investor section.
 Accredited investors are those high net-worth investors, who are certified by the Securities and Exchange Commission (SEC) to invest a percentage of their income in exchange for a stake in the company.
 Equity funding through portals provides an incredible opportunity for investors and startups to exchange equity and capital in a more efficient manner.

 While investors and entrepreneurs need to be aware of the risks involved in these changes, this form of financing creates the potential for huge rewards.
 This has the potential to spur economic expansion and job creation.
 The increase in access to capital for innovative ideas is speeding business life cycles and opening up opportunity for investors willing to take the risk.